 Call for Proposals

-Global Affairs announces the 2020-21 call for proposals for its Seed Grants for International Activities program.
+Global Affairs announces the 2021-22 call for proposals for its Seed Grants for International Activities program.
 As part of a tier-one global research institution, we foster the creation of innovative new programs with a global focus that advance knowledge, enrich student learning, and help solve society’s most pressing problems.
-We encourage faculty of all ranks and from across the university to submit proposals.
+We encourage faculty of all ranks and titles to submit proposals.

 The Seed Grants for International Activities program began in 2001 to spark bold new ideas in international research.
-To date, the program has funded 242 projects totaling over $3.5 million dollars; in turn, these projects have generated over $40 million in external funding.
-As a collaboration between Global Affairs, the Academic Deans, the Office of Diversity, Equity and Inclusion, and the Office of Research, Seed Grant Projects, have helped faculty from every college and professional school at UC Davis to forge and expand important relationships with leading international universities, government agencies, and industry partners, as well as community and non-governmental organizations.
+To date, the program has funded 250 projects totaling over $1.45 million dollars from Global Affairs; in turn, these projects have generated over $40 million in external funding.
+As a matching collaboration between Global Affairs, the Academic Deans, the Office of Diversity, Equity and Inclusion, and the Office of Research, Seed Grant Projects, have helped faculty from every college and professional school at UC Davis to forge and expand important relationships with leading international universities, government agencies, and industry partners, as well as community and non-governmental organizations.